foundry-rs/book/src/forge/forge-std.md

 ### Standard libraries

-Forge Std currently consists of five main libraries.
+Forge Std currently consists of six standard libraries.

+#### Std Logs

+Std Logs expand upon the logging events from the [`DSTest`](../reference/ds-test.md#logging) library.

 #### Std Assertions

-Std Assertions expand upon the assertion functions from the [`DSTest`](../reference/ds-test.md) library.
+Std Assertions expand upon the assertion functions from the [`DSTest`](../reference/ds-test.md#asserting) library.

 #### Std Cheats

-Std Cheats are wrappers around Forge cheatcodes that make them safer to use and improve the UX.
+Std Cheats are wrappers around Forge cheatcodes that make them safer to use and improve the DX.

 You can access Std Cheats by simply calling them inside your test contract, as you would any other internal function: